How to get Public IP address using Powershell

 $output | Format-Table -AutoSize

-1. Open Powershell console and execute Get-PublicIP.ps1 script.
-It will retrieve all the Information about Public IP address as you can see in below screnshot:
+1. Open the Powershell console and execute the Get-PublicIP.ps1 script.
+It will retrieve all the Information about the Public IP addresses, as you can see below screenshot:

 Powershell command to get Public IP Address